 Enjoy a Drink at Lost in Paradise

-Website: Lost in Paradise
+Website.
+Lost in Paradise

-Address: 11-01 43rd Ave, Queens, NY 11101
+Address.
+11-01 43rd Ave, Queens, NY 11101

 Panoramic skyline views, a fun tropical vibe, and plenty of space to spread out, Lost in Paradise is the Jack of All Trades.
-The drinks are innovative, and there’s usually a DJ spinning music that sets the vibe.
+The drinks are innovative, and there’s usually a DJ spinning music that sets the feel.
 I’ve gone for brunch, for birthdays, and just because it was too nice of a day to be indoors.

 The menu leans toward Latin flavors, and the frozen drinks are exactly what you want on a warm spring or summer day.
 It’s a great place to bring out-of-town guests or just to treat yourself after a long week.
 If you’re looking for a rooftop in Long Island City that has good drinks and views, Lost in Paradise gets my vote.